Meet our team

 Board Chair – Stefan has his own law practice in Jackson where he focuses on transactional work, namely real estate/land use planning and corporate work.
 On the AAC Board, Stefan concentrates his efforts on financial reporting, corporate governance and operations.
 Stefan is also the Chairman of the Teton County Planning Commission and Board Chair of a local OHV group working to increase access to public lands.
 Stefan first came to the AAC when he adopted The Dingo, a now 10 years young heeler mix.
 Stefan chaired the AAC Board from 2007 to 2013 and after a year absence, he could not stay away.
 He and his wife Tessa also have another AAC graduate named Dexter, a Labrador.
 Stefan and Tessa’s most recent addition is Hunter, a retired sled dog who was rescued from the Krabloonik sled dog operation in Aspen, Colorado.
 Stefan is fond of quoting his grandmother who says “a house without a dog is like a day without sunshine”.
 Without the AAC, The Dingo would have been destroyed and for the AAC’s efforts in animal rescue, Stefan is eternally grateful.

 Board Member – Tom is one of the co-founders of the Animal Adoption Center, and serves as its president.
 A 20-year valley resident, Tom has spent much of that time running several different non-profit organizations focused on conservation, environmental protection, and animal welfare.
 He has also been a ski instructor and river guide.
-Tom and his wife share their home with dogs, cats, guinea pigs, and their young son.
+Tom and his wife share their home with dogs, cats, guinea pigs, and their young son and daughter.
 Tom’s friends say they want to come back in the next life as one of his dogs.

 General Manager – Anna was born in Athens, Greece.
 Anna grew up in Lititz, Pennsylvania and after graduating from Warwick High School, Anna took a few years off and headed west to Jackson Hole, where she fell in love with the mountains.
 She then returned to Pennsylvania to attend classes at the Lancaster County Career and Technology Center, which awarded her a Veterinary Assistant certificate in 2008.
 Anna and her husband Dustin adopted their first rescue, Rio after moving back to Jackson in 2012.
 Dustin and Anna adopted two other dogs from the AAC.
 Anna’s hobbies include attempting to snowboard in the winter and hiking all year round.
 Anna is very excited to be with the AAC and looks forward to sharing and educating the public about the importance of spaying and neutering and adopting rescue animals!